Awards information

 Student grants

-To initiate your application select “Yes” from the drop down menu next to “Are you applying for a student grant?” in your form in the Participant Area (you need to first create and log into your account).
-Please also specify whether you intend to attend pre-conference tutorials on Sunday morning (participation in the tutorials is optional).
-Then, by April 28 2023, you need to send the following three documents by email to :
+To apply, first create an account on the registration system, choosing “Student participant applying for a travel grant” when creating your account.
+Please also specify whether you intend to attend pre-conference tutorials on Sunday morning (participation in the tutorials is optional but encouraged).
+Then, by 30 April 2025, you need to send the following three documents by email with the title “Alpine Conference: student grant”: to :

 1. A copy of the abstract for which you are the presenting author,